Therapeutic Excellence in an Integrated Role: A Q&A With Therapist Mary Zaunbrecher

 I have met students who have never spent a single night outdoors or away from a screen in their life.
 They come in resistant and apprehensive.
 It’s remarkable to see their attitude transform and witness them becoming invested in the process.
 They quickly recognize how much of their life has been spent not connecting in genuine ways and not nurturing authentic relationships.
 The authenticity in the peer relationships they form out here is instrumental to their growth.
 Not to mention, they end up loving to sleep beneath the stars, building fire with bow drills, and witnessing the sun set over the mountain peaks.
 I’m inspired daily in this work.
 It’s so fulfilling to watch students become “Leaders of the Day,” mentors to new students, and overall confident in their ability to take care of themselves without the use of substances, electronics, defiance, or isolation.

-A: As a therapist for both the Family Services Team and Clinical Team, I work with students in the field, provide clinical coverage, and support families through Parent Gateway Calls, Parent Coaching, and the Family QuestTM experience.
+A: As a therapist for both the Family Services Team and Clinical Team, I work with students in the field, provide clinical coverage, and support families through Parent Coaching and the Family QuestTM experience.

 This integrated role really informs the ways I can best set families up for success through the Open Sky model.
 I’ve worked in other wilderness and residential settings and we truly do have the premier family-centered model.
 The amount of family work we do and services we offer is powerful.
 This is the best way for families and students to integrate the skills and progress together long-term.